Seacoast Banking (SBCF)

 Banks profit by intermediating between depositors and borrowers, making them fundamentally balance sheet-driven enterprises.
 Market participants emphasize balance sheet quality and sustained book value growth when evaluating these institutions.

-Seacoast Banking’s TBVPS grew at a sluggish 2.7% annual clip over the last five years.
-However, TBVPS growth has accelerated recently, growing by 11.5% annually over the last two years from $14.35 to $17.83 per share.
+Seacoast Banking’s TBVPS declined at a 1.5% annual clip over the last five years.
+TBVPS has stabilized recently as it was flat over the last two years at about $15.14 per share.

 Seacoast Banking Quarterly Tangible Book Value per Share

-Over the next 12 months, Consensus estimates call for Seacoast Banking’s TBVPS to shrink by 1.8% to $17.51, a sour projection.
+Over the next 12 months, Consensus estimates call for Seacoast Banking’s TBVPS to grow by 19.1% to $18.04, top-notch growth rate.

 9. Balance Sheet Assessment